2002 US Open – Women's singles

 Serena Williams defeated the two-time defending champion, her sister Venus Williams, in a rematch of the previous year's final, 6–4, 6–3 to win the women's singles tennis title at the 2002 US Open.
-It was her second US Open singles title, her fourth major singles title overall, the third component of her first "Serena Slam" (a non-calendar year Grand Slam and career Grand Slam), and her second consecutive major title won without losing a set.
+It was her second US Open singles title and fourth major singles title overall.
+It was also the third component of her first "Serena Slam" (a non-calendar year Grand Slam) and her second consecutive major title won without losing a set during the tournament.

-This marked the final major appearance for four-time major champion and former world No. 1 Arantxa Sánchez Vicario, who lost to Marion Bartoli in the first round.
+This marked the final major appearance of four-time major champion and former world No. 1 Arantxa Sánchez Vicario, who lost to Marion Bartoli in the first round.
+It was also the final US Open appearance of two-time champion Monica Seles, who lost to Venus Williams in the quarterfinals.
 It was also the first major appearance for future world No. 1 and three-time major finalist Dinara Safina, who lost in the second round to Serena Williams.

-This US Open marked the final appearance of two-time champion Monica Seles who lost to Venus Williams in the quarterfinals.